KushajveerSingh/personal-website/docs/rust/why_rust.md

 ### Lifetimes

 Functions can return reference to one of its arguments, or some part of the argument.
-The reason being the caller was able to pass in a reference, the the original things must be alive for the duration of the call .
+The reason being the caller was able to pass in a reference, the the original things must be alive for the duration of the call.

 ```rust
 fn first(v: &Vec<i32>) -> i32 {